(OBVIOUSLY, SPOILERS AHEAD)

 This hilarious horror comedy is quickly gaining cult status in the decade following its release, and this attention is well-deserved.
 Megan Fox plays Jennifer, a girl who is murdered in a sacrifice that doesn’t go quite according to plan.
 As a result, she is possessed by a demon that gives her some amazing abilities, but also the need to feed on human flesh.
 A hilarious comedy, an original possession story, and a damning look at female friendships, Jennifer’s Body is destined for classic status.

 Oof.
 Hard Candy is a tough movie to watch, but the performances alone make it worth it.
-Ellen Page plays a barely teenaged girl, Hayley, who has been flirting online with a thirty-something photographer, Jeff (Patrick Wilson).
+Elliot Page plays a barely teenaged girl, Hayley, who has been flirting online with a thirty-something photographer, Jeff (Patrick Wilson).
 The two meet and go to his house, where they continue to flirt and the have some drinks together.
 Soon, Jeff passes out as Hayley proclaims that “playtime is over.”
 She then plays a psychological game of cat and mouse, claiming that she knows that Jeff is a pedophile, murderer, and rapist.
 This film sticks with you despite the fact that there is not a whole lot of graphic content (except THAT SCENE – the one that’s burned in my brain and if you’ve seen it, it’s burned on yours, too) and basically zero music.
 The two leads drive the tension in this movie for the entire run time just by talking.
-Ellen Page plays this part to perfection, and when she makes the switch from innocent waif to badass avenger, it is truly something to behold.
+Elliot Page plays this part to perfection, and when she makes the switch from innocent waif to badass avenger, it is truly something to behold.
 In fact, when she was praised for her part in Juno just a few years later, I thought, “But what about Hard Candy?”
 Watch at your own risk if you are easily disturbed.

 The Conjuring 2